Chixpy/CHXPas/Tests/CTC/Readme.md

     translations and rotations.
 Not sure how to implement it:
     - Manually tweak drawing of points and lines.
     - Maybe creating a stack of new rendering textures on pushMatrix.
-They can be rotated, translated and zoomed, thed render in parent texture on popMatrix.
+They can be rotated, translated and zoomed, then render in parent texture on popMatrix.
 But, we can't draw on negative coords
     - Or making a wrapper of all drawing function that makes all transformations before actual drawing.
-    - Or, Without SDL, TBGRABitmap has TBGRACanvas2D wich simulates JavaScript Canvas with rotate, scale, translate, save (pushMatrix) and restore (popMatrix).
+    - Or, without SDL, TBGRABitmap has TBGRACanvas2D wich simulates JavaScript Canvas with rotate, scale, translate, save (pushMatrix) and restore (popMatrix).
 But I need to create a new engine based on TBGRABitmap (and maybe I can redo all SDL examples in TBGRABitmap too